Thoregon/thoregon.aurora/doc/auroraattributes.md

     - '$viewContext' is the view context for this dom tree (if there is one)
     - '$interface' | '$i' is are the properties from the app interface settings
     - '$router' is the uirouter
+- Context Variables for user triggered events (only aurora-action and aurora-route)
+    - $event is the original browser event
 - Available globals:
     - 'app' is the app (if defined)
     - 'me' is the SSI